jerewill-cisco/intersight-splunk-addon/README.md

 ## Distribution

-This Add-on is available from Splunkbase at [future URL].
+This Add-on is available [from Splunkbase](https://splunkbase.splunk.com/app/6482/).

 Please review [the release notes](splunkbase/releasenotes.md).